jthack/hydeout/_posts/2023-09-12-parenting-hacks-part-2.md

 - **"Uh oh!
 Sorry isn't a sentence.
 What are you sorry for?"** [When they only say "sorry"]
 - **"I'm sorry that I {action}.
 Is there anything I can do to make it up to you?"** [When modeling forgiveness, show them how to repair the relationship]
 - **"It's just a season."** [As a mantra to yourself or a spouse]
 - **"Don't bail, let 'em fail"** [As a mantra to yourself or a spouse for remembering to let them learn from their mistakes]
+- **"I can see that you're really frustrated.
+Would you like some help or do you want to try again on your own?"** [When they are struggling with a task]
+- **"Everyone makes mistakes, it's how we learn.
+What can we learn from this?"** [When they make a mistake]
+- **"We're a team.
+We help each other."** [To foster a sense of unity and cooperation]

 ## Closing thoughts

 As with last time, I really hope all of the above is helpful.
-Same disclaimer: every child is different, so your mileage may very.
+Same disclaimer: **every child is different, so your mileage may very.**

+Parenting is a journey, not a destination.
+It's about learning and growing with your children.
+It's about making mistakes and learning from them.
+It's about love, patience, and understanding.
+Remember, you're not just raising kids, you're raising the next generation of adults.
+So, parent with a vision, roleplay everything, invite them into work at a young age, and never stop learning.

 Parenthood is the greatest adventure and gift.
 AND it's really hard, but it's an incredible blessing.
 For those of you with kids, thank you for deciding to be parents.
 I'm hoping you "enjoy it just a little more."